-The Tweed tributaries of the Rivers Ettrick and Yarrow which run through the Duke of Buccleuch's delightful Bowhill Estate, converge only 1.5 miles upstream of the characterful Selkirk.
+The Tweed tributaries of the Rivers Ettrick and Yarrow which run through the Duke of Buccleuch's delightful Bowhill Estate, converge only 1.5 miles upstream of the characterful Burgh of Selkirk.

 The Ettrick water nestles and winds its way some 12 miles from the March pool passing through high hill ground used for stock rearing to the lower beats of the enchanting Ettrick Valley of mixed agricultural farmland and rolling scenery, where it meets the River Yarrow to form the confluence known as the Meetings Pool on the Estate's eastern boundary.

-Our 5 different Beats hold a maximum of 4 rods with the exception of the smaller Beat 3 which can only accommodate 3 rods
+The fishery have 5 different Beats, hold a maximum of 4 rods with the exception of the smaller Beat 3 which can only accommodate 3 rods.

 The water is easily covered from the banks in summer but wading may be adventurous in the Autumn.